urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Arguments**

 - **mask**
   : shall be a logical array.
-That is, the type of the argument shall be _logical_ and it shall not be scalar.

 - **dim**
   : (optional) **dim** shall be a scalar integer with a value that lies